-Monthly Whole Community Catechesis Program:Children and their families meet once a month to share a snack, pray, and learn together.
-Growing in Faith Together (GIFT) is a more natural way to foster faith formation in the context of parish life.
-The program runs 12 months out of the year, beginning each year in September.
-Families must attend 10 out of 12 sessions.
+For 2019-2020, we offer a monthly Religious Education program called GIFT (Growing in Faith Together).
+In this program, families meet once a month 10 months out of the year (September through June).
+Families must attend 9 out of 10 sessions.
 This is not a drop-off program and children must be accompanied by at least one adult.
-During the program, family members do meet in age level groups to further learning in age appropriate ways.
-Learning the same topic during a session fosters sharing and strengthens family life.
+During the program families meet both in a large group and in age level groups to further learning in age appropriate ways.
+Focusing on the same topic during a session encourages sharing, further discussion and strengthened faith.

 Summer Session Plus 4 Events Program: Did you child attend the Summer Session in July 2018?
 Religious Education isn’t over yet!
 Please attend 4 events during the course of year to help continue the learning begun in a concentrated way in July.
 Here is the list of approved events.